 - 4. Be in good academic standing with a minimum cumulative GPA of 2.00. - 5.
 Satisfactory completion (with a grade of "C" or better) within ten (10) years of the program start date of high school chemistry or its equivalent is required for entry into Associate Degree Nursing.
 "Equivalent" means: (1) a college-level chemistry course, (2) CHM 092 at James Sprunt Community College, or (3) a comparable chemistry course at any other accredited educational institution.
-The satisfactory completion of chemistry is required prior to being considered for admission into the Associate Degree Nursing Program. - 6.
+Satisfactory completion of chemistry is required prior to being considered for admission into the Associate Degree Nursing Program. - 6.
 Satisfactory completion (with a grade of "C" or better) within ten (10) years of the program start date of high school biology or its equivalent is required for entry into Associate Degree Nursing.
 "Equivalent" means: (1) a college-level biology course, (2) BIO 090 at James Sprunt Community College, or (3) a comparable biology course at any other accredited educational institution.
-The satisfactory completion of biology is required prior to being considered for admission into the Associate Degree Nursing Program. - 7.
-Satisfactory completion (with a grade of "C" or better) within ten (10) years of the program start date, of high school computer applications course or its equivalent is required for entry into Associate Degree Nursing.
-"Equivalent" means: (1) a college-level computer course, (2) OST 080 at James Sprunt Community College, or (3) a comparable computer course at any other accredited educational institution.

-- 8. Applicants will be notified of their selection for provisional acceptance.
+Satisfactory completion of biology is required prior to being considered for admission into the Associate Degree Nursing Program. - 7.
+Applicants will be notified of their selection for provisional acceptance.
 The following will be required for students to complete by the specified date after being provisionally accepted: - A. Evidence of a complete physical examination completed on the institutional form and dated within one year of acceptance.
 Evidence of sound physical and mental health should be validated on the form provided.
-Immunizations must be completed and documented as required on the medical form and based on clinical requirements for the Associate Degree Nursing Program. - B. Completion of current American Heart Association Basic Life Support (BLS) Provider Level of CPR certification. - C. Completion of required Criminal Background Check and Drug Screening required by Clinical Agencies.
-NOTE: If a clinical agency denies student placement based on review of the results, the student will be unable to progress in the program.
+Immunizations must be completed and documented as required on the medical form and based on clinical requirements for the Associate Degree Nursing Program.

+- B. Completion of current American Heart Association Basic Life Support (BLS) Provider Level of CPR certification. - C. Completion of required Criminal Background Check and Drug Screening required by Clinical Agencies.
+NOTE: If a clinical agency denies student placement based on a review of the results, the student will be unable to progress in the program.
 (Information provided upon provisional acceptance.) - D. Show evidence of current student liability insurance required for clinical experiences.
 This is renewed annually during Fall Semester.